AHCI RESEARCH GROUP

 publisher = {Institute of Electrical and Electronics Engineers Inc.},

 abstract = {The emergence of Virtual Reality (VR) and meta-verse have opened doors to new research opportunities and frontiers in User Experience (UX).
 Within the cultural heritage domain, one of the key concepts is that of the Virtual Museums (VMs), whose definition has been extended through time by many research works and applications.
 However, most of the studies performed so far focused on only one application, and studied its UX without taking into account the experience with other VR experiences possibly available in the VM.
 The purpose of this work is to give a contribution for an optimal design to create a unified UX across multiple VR experiences.
 More specifically, the research included the development of two applications, respectively a VM in a metaverse platform and a virtual learning workshop as an individual application.
 With this premise, the study will also consider two fundamental elements for an effective UX design: a Virtual Environment (VE) and an Intelligent Virtual Avatar (IVA).
-In particular, the latest was developed following current trends about generative AI, integrating an IVA powered by a Large Language Model (LLM). © 2024 IEEE.},
+In particular, the latest was developed following current trends about generative AI, integrating an IVA powered by a Large Language Model (LLM). © 2024 Elsevier B.V., All rights reserved.},

 keywords = {Cultural heritages, Meta-museum, Meta-museums, Metaverse, Metaverses, Research frontiers, Research opportunities, user experience, User experience design, User interfaces, User-Experience Design, Users' experiences, Virtual avatar, Virtual machine, Virtual museum, Virtual Reality, Virtual reality experiences},